-To celebrate Valentine’s Day, here’s a look at the romantic behind-the-scenes of some of Toronto’s power couples, from ruined proposals to onstage kisses.
+With Valentine’s Day coming up, here’s a look at the romantic behind-the-scenes of some of Toronto’s power couples, from prom first dates to onstage kisses.

 Dan: Heidi and I were both cast in a Shakespeare play, As You Like It — one of his comedies where complete strangers fall in love in the space of a few lines of dialogue.
 There was instantly something between us.
 But we couldn’t admit it because we were actually both in relationships at the time.
 Our characters get married at the end of the play, and we shared a kiss onstage.
 Somehow that kiss seemed to get longer during every performance.
 Years later, the director who cast us in that show was the officiant at our wedding.
 Dan Jeannotte is an actor known for his role in Good Witch

 Marilyn: Our first date took place in spring of 1975, where we attended our high school junior prom in Pittsburgh.
 We went together as good friends.
 Nothing happened.
 We were two good, 16-year-old friends at a dance party.
 We had a great time dancing, catching up with friends, and since we were friends, there was no drama.
 At the time, Jim was living in Nashville, and he flew back to Pittsburgh for the prom.
-Marilyn Denis is the host of The Marilyn Denis Show on CTV
+Marilyn Denis is the co-host of Marlyn Denis and Jamar on CHUM 104.5 and was the host of The Marilyn Denis Show on CTV

 Pooja: We met the old-fashioned way … at a bar!
 We were both attending a birthday party at the Spoke Club.
 I was arriving and Paul was leaving.
 We passed one another as I came out of the elevator.
 I was with a boisterous friend of mine who yelled out a comment about us being a good match just as the door was closing to the elevator Paul was now in.
 I yelled out, “That wasn’t embarrassing,” expecting to never see him again.
 Turns out, Paul returned to the party in search of me.
 As fate would have it, we had a mutual friend there who introduced me to her husband who happened to be friends with, and was standing beside, Paul as apparently Paul had enlisted him to help look for me.
 Paul and I smiled at one another, knowing what went down hours earlier, shook hands and parted ways.
 The next day my girlfriend called me and asked if it was OK to give my phone number to Paul who had asked for it.
 I said yes.
 Minutes after I hung up, the phone rang.
 It was him!
 He didn’t waste any time and actually called instead of texting.
 We chatted and laughed and had a great conversation.
 Pooja Handa is a news anchor for CP24